crate/crate/docs/general/occ.rst

       together in the WHERE clause with equals comparisons and if there are also equals comparisons on primary key columns]

+- There is an exception to this behaviour, when the ``WHERE`` clause contains complex filtering and/or lots of Primary Key values.
+You can find more details :ref:`here <sql-refresh-description_collect_exception>`.

 ..
 NOTE::

    Both ``DELETE`` and ``UPDATE`` commands will return a row count of ``0``, if